Tuesday, August 23, 2022

 General instructions

-2. Low pass FIR filter with transition band 7000-8000 khz.
+2. Next, a low pass FIR filter with a 7000–8000 kHz transition band is applied.

-4. Programmer can change numbers.
+4. Programmer is able to alter numbers.

 The code